Russia loses control of only space telescope | Malay Mail

 Complete with ground-based observatories and a 10-metre-long antenna, RadioAstron is one of the largest telescopes ever made.

-A new attempt to regain control of the telescope will take place from 1600 GMT today, the space agency said in a statement.
+A new failed attempt to regain control of the telescope ended at 2130 Moscow time (1830 GMT) yesterday, Russian news agencies quoted a Roscosmos official as saying.

 Previous attempts to get in touch with the telescope were unsuccessful.